Beehive: Bee gums

 In the eastern United States, especially in the Southeast, sections of hollow trees were used until the 20th century.
 These were called "gums" because they often were from black gum (Nyssa sylvatica) trees.

 Sections of the hollow trees were set upright in "bee yards" or apiaries.
 Sometimes sticks or crossed sticks were placed under a board cover to give an attachment for the honeycomb.
-As with skeps, the harvest of honey from these destroyed the colony.
-Often the harvester would kill the bees before even opening their nest.
+As with skeps, the harvest of honey from these often destroyed the colony (Not if set up as a topbar).
+Often, the harvester would kill the bees before even opening their nest.
 This was done by inserting a metal container of burning sulfur into the gum.

 Natural tree hollows and artificially hollowed tree trunks were widely used in the past by beekeepers in Central Europe.
 For example, in Poland, such a beehive was called a barć and was protected in various ways from unfavorable weather conditions (rain, frost) and predators (woodpeckers, bears, pine martens, forest dormice).
-Harvest of honey from these did not destroy the colony, as only a protective piece of wood was removed from the opening and smoke was used to pacify the bees for a short time.
+Harvest of honey from hollow trees did not destroy the colony, as only a protective piece of wood was removed from the opening and smoke was used to pacify the bees for a short time.
 Spain still uses cork bark cylinder with cork top hives, similar to a gum or barć, aka colmenas de corcho.

 Part of the reason why bee gums are still used is that this allows the producers of the honey to distinguish themselves from other honey producers and to ask for a higher price for the honey.
 An example where bee gums are still used is Mont-Lozère, France, although in Europe they are referred to as log hives.
 The length of these log hives used is shorter than bee gums; they are hollowed out artificially and cut to a specific size.

 Other kinds

-In New Zealand, native Māori beekeepers applied their skills of weaving baskets (kete) further into making hives of similar structure made from straw.
+In New Zealand, native Māori beekeepers, after the arrival of Europeans and their non-native honey bees, applied their skills of weaving baskets (kete) further into making hives of similar structure made from straw.